shobrook/Sediment/README.md

 Wine-Quality-Predictor
 ======
 **The goal of this program is to predict the quality score of a red wine given it's chemical properties... and to teach myself regression.**
 Each wine in the dataset has the following attributes: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol, and quality.
-Quality is an ordinal value between 0 (low) and 10 (high), scored by wine-tasting professionals (alcoholics?).
+Quality is an ordinal value between 0 (low) and 10 (high), scored by wine-tasting professionals.
 After evaluating five different estimators, I chose support vector regression and obtained a root-mean-square error of 0.64 on the validation set.

 ## How to Run